contentful/apps/apps/jira/README.md

 | `ATLASSIAN_APP_CLIENT_ID`     | Client Id of the Atlassian Application you will use for local development |
 | `ATLASSIAN_APP_CLIENT_SECRET` | Client Secret of the same Atlassian Application                           |

-Parameters below can be retrieved from Atlassian Developer WebApp after setting up an Atlassian Application (see following section).
+Parameters above can be retrieved from Atlassian Developer Portal after setting up an Atlassian Application as per the following section.

 ### Setting up an Atlassian Application